Richard Towers: Professional career

-Imprisonment
+Legal issues

 Richard Towers (then known as Hayles) was sentenced for 13 years of prison time after being part of a gang which inflicted three days of agony on a man who was held at gunpoint, and tortured with a steam iron, hammer and stun gun.
 He played no part in the man's ordeal but was involved in the kidnap which led to a £150,000 ransom demand.
 Towers served six and a half years before his release.

-Legal issues

 In September 2025, Towers, whose real name is Richard Hayles, was sentenced to three years and three months in prison after pleading guilty at Sheffield Crown Court to coercive and controlling behaviour against a former partner.

 The court heard that during their 18-month relationship, Hayles subjected his partner to a sustained campaign of emotional abuse.
 Prosecutors said he repeatedly belittled her with comments about her mental health and appearance, told her she was "only good for sex", and insisted no one would want a woman with children.
 He was also described as controlling "every aspect of the household", including food, sleep, and daily routines.

 Hayles made his partner grade herself on "how a woman should be" and watch online content promoting traditional gender roles, including videos by Kevin Samuels.
 One of her children reported that Hayles had also made them listen to Andrew Tate, verbally abused them, and threatened to shoot them if they defended their mother.
 The child described creating a "secret code" with their mother to communicate during periods of abuse.

 The abuse left the victim in debt and resulted in the loss of her home in Rotherham.
 In a statement read to the court, she called Hayles an "evil, manipulating bully" and said his actions had stripped her of her confidence and self-worth.
 Judge Jeremy Richardson KC described the case as "serious" and said Hayles had engaged in a "catalogue of acts" designed to belittle and control his partner and, to an extent, her child.

 At the time of the offence, Hayles was already serving a suspended sentence for a firearms offence.
 He also had previous convictions, including for his involvement in the 2001 kidnap and torture of a man for ransom.
 In addition to the prison sentence, he was made subject to a 10-year restraining order.